mattbriggs/tech-doc-generator/docs/ca-document-object-model/node-image.md

 **HTML**: `<img src="URL" alt = "alt-text">
 **Markdown**: `![alt-text](URL)`

+For more information about HTML Images Syntax [see W3](https://www.w3schools.com/html/html_images.asp).

 ## JSON parsed object

 A component may have children and the data is stored in attributes in nodes.